South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 Sweepstakes Casinos in South Carolina: The De Facto Online Gaming Market

 Since regulated online casino gambling is not available in South Carolina, sweepstakes casinos have emerged as the dominant online gaming alternative for SC residents.
-These platforms use a dual-currency model: players purchase Gold Coins for entertainment and receive Sweeps Coins as a bonus, which can be redeemed for cash prizes.
+These platforms use a dual-currency model: players purchase Gold Coins for entertainment and receive Sweeps Coins as a bonus, which can be redeemed for cash prizes after being used.
 Because no purchase is necessary to obtain Sweeps Coins, the platforms argue they operate as promotional sweepstakes rather than gambling in the traditional legal sense.

-Furthermore, the legal environment has not been entirely passive.
+The legal environment has not been entirely passive.
 A federal lawsuit filed in South Carolina named Stake.us as a defendant, alleging that sweepstakes casino apps function as illegal real-money gambling platforms.
-While major operators continue to serve SC residents as of early 2026, the claim that South Carolina has not taken any action against sweepstakes operators is not fully accurate: legal scrutiny is ongoing.
+While major operators continue to serve SC residents as of early 2026, legal scrutiny is ongoing.
 Players should treat sweepstakes casinos as a gray-area product and stay informed about any changes in enforcement posture.

 South Carolina Sweepstakes Casino Legal Status